vnatovskigg/Quote-Market-Stocks/README.md

 ## TODO

+[] Make a spinner component for loading things
 [] Make modal pop-up effect
 [] Edit the aside to make it more dinamic
 [] Make search bar appear beneath nav on mobile view